-On Senate, every data-sharing or analysis project is subject to its governance framework.
+With Data Republic every data-sharing or analysis project is subject to its governance framework.
 And that starts with setting the permitted use of the data.

-In a typical data-sharing scenario on Senate, a data analyst creates a project and requests permission to use a dataset from the dataset’s ‘custodian’ (an authorized user assigned to protect and oversee use of the data).
+In a typical data-sharing scenario on the platform a data analyst creates a project and requests permission to use a dataset from the dataset’s ‘custodian’ (an authorized user assigned to protect and oversee use of the data).
 That request should include the proposed permitted use of the data, defining details such as how data will be used in the project and the proposed outputs that can be extracted from the platform.